hienvantran/CZ4045-NLP/Crawled_data/README.md

 Files:

 - final.csv: file with all data
-- data_to_label.csv: file for manual data labeling and testing
+- unalbeled-test-name: test data to label